A Modified Sequential Probability Ratio Test: The Modified SPRT

-Given the alternative hypothesis obtained from the UMPBT or approximate UMPBT, Wald's SPRT is then conducted either until the likelihood ratio ($z$ and $t$ tests) or the weighted likelihood ratio (proportion test) exits the interval $(B,A)$ or until $N$ samples (e.g., study participants) have been tested.
+In the case of one-sided hypothesis testing, given the alternative hypothesis obtained from the UMPBT or approximate UMPBT, Wald's SPRT is conducted either until the likelihood ratio ($z$ and $t$ tests) or the weighted likelihood ratio (proportion test) exits the interval $(B,A)$ or until $N$ samples (e.g., study participants) have been tested.
 The values of $A$ and $B$ for the MSPRT are the same as those used in Wald's test and, as noted previously, are given by

 If no decision has been reached after exhausting $N$ samples, a threshold $\gamma$ is determined numerically so that the Type I error probability of the test equals $\alpha$ for continuous data and is less than or equal to $\alpha$ for discrete data.
 If $L_N \geq \gamma$, the null hypothesis $H_0$ is rejected and the experiment is terminated.
 Otherwise, if $L_N < \gamma$, the alternative hypothesis $H_1$ is rejected and the experiment is terminated.